-Two decades ago, sheer desperation led Olivier de Sagazan to begin applying clay to his body.
-It was the only way he was able to fulfil his long-standing innate desire to become one with his material.
+Two decades ago, visual artist Olivier de Sagazan began applying clay to his own body.
+In an attempt to fulfil his long-standing innate desire to become one with his material.
 In order to bring his clay to life, he needed to transform himself into a sculpture.
-Transfiguration tells the tale of this overwhelming metamorphosis, which is simultaneously beguiling and stunningly beautiful, albeit slightly frightening too.
+Transfiguration tells the tale of this overwhelming metamorphosis, which is simultaneously beguiling and disturbingly beautiful.
 During the 45-minute span of this visual spectacle, De Sagazan buries himself in his material, layer after layer, until nothing remains than a living work of art: a mindless being somewhere between a marionette and a puppeteer.
 Yet when the moment arrives that he is literally blinded by the clay, he is forced to look within and delve deep into his spiritual netherworld to find himself again.
-A truly memorable experience.
+Transfiguration is a truly memorable experience.

 “Olivier de Sagazan’s Transfiguration, a performance first created 20 years ago, has to be one of the most original, incredible things you’re likely to see.”